Dima49131/SentimentAnalysis2.0/README.md

 The `model_files` folder contains the full trained model.
 To train your own model:
 1. Delete the existing `model_files` folder
 2. Run the training process (a new folder will be created automatically)
+3. Make sure you update app.py to have the json file path you download to `PREDEFINED_JSON_PATH`
 ## Getting Started

 ### Installation